Source: My mother's advice given over many years

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 I am a power shopper after any holiday day.
 What I look for are things that can be used other times of the year, for other reasons than what it is sold for.

-With the stores trying to rid themselves of Christmas inventory (Target is now 70% off!), you can score some pretty amazing deals that aren't just bound by a December holiday.
+With the stores trying to rid themselves of Christmas inventory, you can score some pretty amazing deals that aren't just bound by a December holiday.
 Small toys are perfect for Easter baskets, and red and white themed chocolates are perfect for Valentine's Day!
-The haul below retailed for over $20 and will fit nicely in my toddler's Easter basket for only $6.
-Now if only I can find a place to store it.

 I just bought this gourmet coffee for 30 cents!
 The original price was $3.99.
 That's a 92% savings.
 There is plenty of winter weather left to enjoy it.
 The Christmas package is the only reason it is so inexpensive.

 To save on hostess gifts, I purchase hand towels, kitchen towels, and cloth napkins all year long when they go on sale after any holiday.
 They are wonderful hostess gifts or stocking gifts at Christmas.

 Shop the 'After Christmas' sales (or any other holiday), to buy inexpensive treats or other items that have been marked down for friends or people that you might have forgotten to pick up a gift for (or stock up for your next gift giving event)

 Be sure to shop after holiday sales aisles.
 These aisles might not be close to the front of the store, so ask if you can't find them.

 Wood stoves come on sale after Christmas.
 I first purchased one that was not welded together.
 Big Mistake!
 Downdrafts would fill the house with fumes while we slept.
 I got rid of it for one that is sealed.